adonisjs/v5-docs/content/guides/models/crud.md

 ```

 ## Update
-The standard way to perform updates using the model is to first lookup the record and then update/persist it to the database.
+The standard way to perform updates using the model is to look up the record and then update/persist it to the database.

 ```ts
 const user = await User.findOrFail(1)